Struggling to get interviews?

 2. Determine which style guide to use

-- medical journals often use AMA
+- Medical journals often use AMA

-- academic papers written in the humanities field mostly use MLA
+- Academic papers written in the humanities field mostly use MLA

-- technical papers tend to use the IEEE style guide
+- Technical papers tend to use the IEEE style guide

 3. Add your comprehensive list of publications

-However, leave out publications that are either obsolete due to newer studies, or publications that are irrelevant to the role you’re applying for.
+Leave out publications that are either obsolete due to newer studies, or publications that are irrelevant to the role you’re applying for.

 - Academic books